-- 1. No person may travel for children and youth sport or group sport, including for training, practice, games or tournaments. - 2.
-Section 1 does not apply to travel by a person to the person's home club sports facility at which the person regularly trains or practices.
+- 1. No person may travel for children and youth team sport or group team sport, including for training, practice, games or tournaments. - 2.
+Section 1 does not apply to travel for individual sport or travel by a person to the person's home club sports facility at which the person regularly trains or practices. - 3.
+Despite section 2, a person to whom section 2 applies may not travel for individual sport, or to the person's home club sports facility, in contravention of an order restricting travel within the Province made under the authority of the Emergency Program Act.

-I. HIGH-PERFORMANCE ATHLETES
+I. HIGH- PERFORMANCE ATHLETES

-- 1. Parts D, E, F and G do not apply to high-performance athletes. - 2.
-A person who is a high-performance athlete who is already training in British Columbia may train, practice, compete and travel for that purpose if the person follows the COVID-19 safety protocols of the provincial or national sports organization with which the person is affiliated.
+- 1. Parts, E, F, G, and H do not apply to high-performance athletes. - 2.
+A person who is a high-performance athlete who was training in the Province as of November 19, 2020 may train, practice, compete and travel for that purpose if the person follows the COVID-19 safety protocols of the provincial or national sports organization with which the person is affiliated. - 3.
+Despite section 2, a person to whom section 2 applies may not travel for the purpose of training, practising or competing in contravention of an order restricting travel within the Province made under the authority of the Emergency Program Act.